surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 ## Radar chart

  Radar charts, are great way to compare members of a dimension in a function of several metrics.
-For example, when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.
+**For example**, when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.

  **4.** Click on **Radar** tab under **General** section  to compare the data in  Radar chart.